Aller au contenu

 • Trendy cuts

-• Immediate availability in-store and online
+• Immediate stock in-store and online

 Weaknesses:

-• Fabric and finish quality falls short
+• Fabric and finish quality is exactly what you’d expect at the price

 • No alteration service